 Another interesting place to visit is Chinatown, which we stopped at on the way to the airport.
 The buildings have been lovingly restored in the main market place which is decorated with red paper lanterns.
 We picked up some yummy treats to fortify us before our flight.
 I do love dumplings and egg tarts!

 Finally, after checking in at the airport we made our way to the Korean Air guest lounge in the Tom Bradley terminal where we used our Priority Pass to gain access and help ourselves to the buffet and comfy couches while we waited for our flight.
+Luckily our travel insurance paid out and we were not left much out of pocket.
+How was that?
+A bonus layover!

 - Not your typical LAX layover (ask.metafilter.com)